Porky in Wackyland: Plot

-Porky in Wackyland was inducted into the National Film Registry of the Library of Congress in 2000, deemed "culturally, historically, or aesthetically significant".

-A newspaper shows Porky Pig traveling to Africa to hunt for the last do-do bird.
+Porky Pig travels to Africa to hunt for the last do-do bird, in an attempt to win a bounty of $4 trillion.
 Upon landing his airplane in Darkest Africa, Porky sees a sign telling him that he is in Wackyland, where anything can happen.
 He tiptoes along the ground in his airplane and is greeted by a roaring beast, who suddenly becomes effeminate and dances away into the forest.

 A musical interlude introduces several more bizarre creatures that inhabit Wackyland's impossible landscape.
 These include a one-man band that plays its nose like a flute, a rabbit swinging in midair, a duck caricature of Al Jolson, and a beast with the heads of the Three Stooges.
 One creature wears a sandwich board advertising information about the do-do.
 The creature beckons Porky into a dark passage, where he falls down a chute and watches the do-do's big entrance.
 The do-do introduces itself and then tramples Porky while scat singing.
 Porky gives chase, but the do-do repeatedly uses surreal tricks to escape and humiliate him.

 Some time later, the do-do encounters a newspaper hawker announcing that Porky's hunt has been a success.
 Confused by the news, the do-do drops its guard long enough for the hawker (Porky in disguise) to grab it.
 Porky briefly celebrates catching the last do-do, but is bested again when the bird calls for its other do-do friends.